-Black diamonds are opaque diamonds with a black color that come in only one color-intensity: Fancy Black, unlike the characteristic of color in other color diamonds.
-Only two other diamond colors come in just the Fancy intensity, and these are White and Red diamonds.
+Black diamonds are opaque diamonds with a black colour that come in only one colour-intensity: Fancy Black, unlike the characteristic of colour in other colour diamonds.
+Only two other diamond colours come in just the Fancy intensity, and these are White and Red diamonds.
 Fancy White diamonds are also similar in that they are opaque, although Red diamonds do not share this characteristic.

-Other color diamonds are found in a variety of color intensities ranging from Faint to Fancy Deep/Dark.
-Unlike other color diamonds that receive their color from geological impurities such as nitrogen, hydrogen, and boron, black diamonds owe their color to the inclusion of graphite and random clustering throughout the diamond.
+Other colour diamonds are found in a variety of colour intensities ranging from Faint to Fancy Deep/Dark.
+Unlike other colour diamonds that receive their colour from geological impurities such as nitrogen, hydrogen, and boron, black diamonds owe their colour to the inclusion of graphite and random clustering throughout the diamond.
 Over the years, black diamonds have grown greatly in terms of popularity due to celebrities who have been seen sporting black diamond Jewellery.

 What are Enhanced Black Diamonds?

-Since black diamonds are so rare, some diamantaires began artificially enhancing low quality colorless diamonds by burning them in the rough state until they receive the opaque black color.
+Since black diamonds are so rare, some diamantaires began artificially enhancing low quality colourless diamonds by burning them in the rough state until they receive the opaque black colour.
 This brings down the price compared to a natural black diamond drastically, but is entirely artificial and will not be graded by the GIA.

 Where Do Black Diamonds Come From?

 Black diamonds are found in very few locations.
 These locations include Brazil and Central Africa.